SAP-samples/build-codejam/exercises/ex3-SAP-Build-Work-Zone/ex3.1/README.md

 # Exercise 3.1 - Access SAP Build Work Zone and Add Workspace

-In this exercise, we will .....
+In this exercise, you will start working with SAP Build Work Zone, and create a special workspace for your content.

 ## Exercises